javashs/SCRN/README.md

 # SCRN
-Swin transformer for simultaneous denoising and interpolation of seismic data
+Swin Transformer for simultaneous denoising and interpolation of seismic data

 Step 1: Download the dataset.
 Run the download_data.py file under the util file.
 If the download speed is slow, please go to this URL (https://wiki.seg.org/wiki) to download.